• Home

 • contribute to the REF 2029 assessment process.

-The RDAP will develop strategies to support the equitable recognition of diverse forms of research within REF 2029 development, delivery and assessment.
+The RDAP will develop strategies to support the equitable recognition of diverse forms of research, including interdisciplinary, within REF 2029 development, delivery and assessment.

 We recognise that the work of the Research Diversity Advisory Panel will overlap, in places, with the work of the People and Diversity Advisory Panel, as matters concerning the diversity of research and the diversity of people are strongly interlinked.
 The two panels will work together where there is benefit in doing so.